rbagnall/genetic_ancestry/Readme.md

-genetic_ancestry.pl
+**genetic_ancestry.pl**

 ================
-A perl script to find the closes sub population from the 1000 Genomes data to an exome sample.
+A perl script to find the closest sub population of the 1000 Genomes data to an exome sample.

 ----------------